sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 transaction processes, Flex creates a [PaymentIntent](/background/payment-intents/) for the total price of the transaction.
 Once the PaymentIntent is confirmed, Stripe preauthorizes the sum from the customer's payment method.
-In other words, the sum is not paid out from the customer's card, but it is still reserved and not available to be used by the customer.
+In other words even though the sum is not paid out from the customer's card, it is reserved and not available to be used by the customer.

 The preauthorization is valid for 7 days, after which the preauthorization is automatically released by Stripe, and the funds are again available to the customer.

 In the FTW templates, creating and confirming the PaymentIntent are triggered at the same customer action for the default process.

 **Related Stripe actions:**